signaux-faibles/rsignauxfaibles/datascience_workflow.md

 ### Pull request

-Note that only the administrator of the repository should (and should be able) to merge `dev` branch into `master`.
+Note that only the administrator of the repository should (and should be able) to merge `dev` branch into `main`.
-However anyone should be able to merge someone else feature branch in `dev` after a meticular review of its content.
+However anyone should be able to merge someone else's feature branch in `dev` after a meticular review of its content.

 Once you are done on your branch create a new pull request.
 Most of the time it is way better to directly use the repository interface to create your pull request as you have a better view of the different tickets, comments and conflicts in one glance.